Updated January 2018

-Shortly after the February 1st deadline, all applications are forwarded to the chairperson of each circuit.
+Shortly after the February 1st deadline, applications are forwarded to the appropriate circuit credentials committee.
 How a chairperson chooses to divide or distribute those applications is left entirely to the individual circuit committee.
 However, it is mandatory that diligence be performed for every candidate, regardless of any or all committee members' knowledge of the candidate.
-Standard diligence letters and reference forms are also provided to the chairperson.
+Standard diligence letters and reference forms are also provided to the committees.
 At the same time, notification is sent to every Fellow with the names of those who have been nominated.
 Comments, both positive and negative, are encouraged from all Fellows, and should be sent directly to the chairperson of the appropriate circuit.

 After references have been returned, and along with any comments received from Fellows, the committee is to examine and review all information.
 If a listed reference has not returned the form, the Circuit committee must follow up with that source or the nominators.
 It will sometimes be necessary to conduct follow up phone calls or inquiries in an effort to verify certain information or resolve any questions that may arise during your deliberations.
 Once the review is completed by the committee, the chairperson is to provide the committee's written recommendations with respect to all candidates including a supporting explanation.
-Forms are enclosed and must be used when submitting the recommendation.
+The Nominee EvaluationForm must be used when submitting the recommendation.

-Once these recommendations have been submitted to the College's office, a small committee comprised of Board members from each discipline, will do a thorough review of all the submitted materials.
+Once committee recommendations have been submitted to the College's office, the Board Credentials Committee, comprised of Board members from each discipline, will do a thorough review of all submitted materials.
 Circuit chairs are invited to participate in a conference with the Board committee members to review their committee recommendations.
 Often there is need for follow up phone calls or clarification of certain information, which may be asked of the individual committees or which may be conducted by the Governors themselves.
 At all times, the final acceptance or rejection of a candidate is the responsibility of the Board of Governors.
 The Board will communicate to all Credentials Committee chairs the final determination for candidates from their circuit.
 Any questions at that time should be directed to the President of the College or the respective Board Liaison assigned to the Circuit from which the question arises.

 A. Recommendations of the Committee

-In an effort to simplify and standardize the recommendation process, the Board of Governors, with input from the Circuit Credentials Committees, has created a Nominee Evaluation Form.
+In an effort to simplify and standardize the recommendation process, the Board of Governors, with input from the Circuit Credentials Committees, created the Nominee Evaluation Form.
 This form requests relevant information needed to review a nominee.
 In addition, space is provided for a detailed explanation of the committee recommendation.
 Please provide an in-depth narrative.
 It is imperative that all recommendations, particularly negative recommendations, be appropriately supported.
-Committee members not in agreement with a committee recommendation should submit any concerns or questions they feel are unresolved, either with the circuit report or as a separate mailing, addressed to the College's Executive Director.
+Committee members not in agreement with a committee recommendation should submit any concerns or questions they believe have not been resolved, either with the circuit report or as a separate mailing, addressed to the College's Executive Director.
 The form and all diligence must be submitted to the College's office by the designated deadline.
 If you wish, you may submit a cover letter with these materials outlining the recommendations of your committee; however, this letter does not relieve you from completing and returning a Nominee Evaluation Form for each candidate.
 Applications without a Nominee Evaluation Form will not be forwarded to the Board of Governors' Credentials Committee for final review.

 With a "new Fellow" cap of no more than ten percent of the current membership, it is of great importance that the Circuit Committees seriously consider the quality of each candidate.
 To accomplish this goal, we are asking that committees assign each candidate one of the following descriptive rankings: "highly qualified," "qualified," "not qualified" or "unable to respond," accompanied by an explanation.
 Care should be taken to separate those ranked as highly qualified from those that do not reach this standard.
-In addition, we ask that each committee then numerically rank those highly qualified candidates in relation to each other so that the Board Credentials Committee will have the Circuit Committee's best judgment as to the relative merit of each applicant.
-The same internal ranking should be done with respect to those found to be "qualified."
+In addition, we ask that each committee then numerically rank those candidates found to be "qualified" in relation to each other so that the Board Credentials Committee will have the Circuit Committee's best judgment as to the relative merit of each applicant.

 II.
 The Standards